 If something requires your hands, your eyes or your attention while you’re driving… IT’S A DISTRACTION!

-That’s a SIGNIFICANT increase!
-And, according to the Governors Highway Safety Association (GHSA), speeding, distracted driving and impaired driving during the COVID-19 pandemic all played a role.
+According to the Governors Highway Safety Association (GHSA), speeding, distracted driving and impaired driving during the COVID-19 pandemic all played a significant role in the increase of Pedestrian deaths (more than 20%) in the first half of 2020.

-So, whether you’re a PEDESTRIAN or a DRIVER — please do your part to keep everyone safe!
+Whether you’re a PEDESTRIAN or a DRIVER — work together to keep everyone safe!

 Follow these helpful tips: